 The occupying soldiers accused me of throwing stones at the entrance of Beita and at Jabal Sbeih.
 I denied these accusations...
 During the interrogation, an Israeli officer told me that I was lying, and he claimed that he had photos proving that I was throwing stones, which he refused to show.
 After about three-four hours of detention, I was transferred to Salem military camp, in Jenin governorate, where I was subjected to the same interrogation and accusations, which I denied again.
-Then, I was transferred to Megiddo Prison inside the Green Line, where I remained in detention for 21 days until the date of my release on 3 August 2021.
+Then, I was transferred to Megiddo Prison inside the Green Line, where I remained in detention for 21 days until the date of my release on 3 August 2021.253 the previous month.

-Omar recounted his health condition during his arrest.
-He suffered from dizziness and imbalance because of his recent surgery to his head injury, the previous month.
 He could not sleep, no doctor saw him for the whole period of his detention, and he was only allowed painkillers.
-He was fined NIS 1,000 [about USD 290] and charged with a ten-months to three years suspended sentence, for allegedly throwing stones.
+He was fined NIS 1,000 [about USD 290] and charged with a ten-months to three years suspended sentence, for allegedly throwing stones.254